-DOE/FE will require that LCE file with DOE/FE any relevant long-term commercial agreements, including LTAs, between LCE and a third party, including BGLS, once they have been executed.
-This includes filing any long-term contracts LCE enters into providing for the long-term export of LNG on its own behalf from the Lake Charles Terminal.
-DOE/FE finds that the submission of these contracts within 30 days of their execution using the procedures described below will be consistent with the "to the extent practicable" requirement of section 590.202(b).
-By way of example and without limitation, a "relevant long-term commercial agreement" would include an agreement with a minimum term of two years such as an LTA, an agreement to provide gas processing or liquefaction services at the Lake Charles Terminal, a long-term sales contract involving natural gas or LNG stored or liquefied at the Lake Charles Terminal, or an agreement to provide export services from the Lake Charles Terminal.
-At this time, LCE has not yet provided DOE/FE with such a contract or agreement.
+DOE/FE finds that the submission of all such agreements or contracts within 30 days of their execution using the procedures described below will be consistent with the "to the extent practicable" requirement of section 590.202(b).
+By way of example and without limitation, a "relevant long-term commercial agreement" would include an agreement with a minimum term of two years (such as a TSA), an agreement to provide gas processing or liquefaction services at the Cove Point LNG Terminal, a long-term sales contract involving natural gas or LNG stored or liquefied at the Cove Point LNG Terminal, or an agreement to provide export services from the Cove Point LNG Terminal.

-In addition, DOE/FE finds that section 590.202(c) of DOE/FE's regulations 183 requires that LCE file, or cause to be filed, all long-term contracts associated with the long-term supply of natural gas to the Lake Charles Terminal, whether signed by LCE or BGLS, within 30 days of their execution.
+In addition, DOE/FE finds that section 590.202(c) of DOE/FE's regulations168 requires that DCP file, or cause to be filed, all long-term contracts associated with the long-term supply of natural gas to the Cove Point LNG Terminal, whether signed by DCP or the Registrant, within 30 days of their execution.